MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-using-microsoft-cloud-app-security-controls.md

 ## Custom policies to alert on suspicious user activity in Power BI

-Cloud App Security activity policy enable administrators to define their own custom rules, to help detect user behavior that deviates from the norm, and even possibly act upon it automatically, if it seems too dangerous.
+Cloud App Security activity policy enables administrators to define their own custom rules, to help detect user behavior that deviates from the norm, and even possibly act upon it automatically, if it seems too dangerous.
 For example:

 * **Massive sensitivity label removal.** For example: alert me when sensitivity labels are removed by a single user from 20 different reports in a time window shorter than 5 minutes.

-* **Encrypting sensitivity label downgrade.** For example: alert me when a report that was with the ‘Highly confidential’ sensitivity label is now classified as ‘Public’.
+* **Encrypting sensitivity label downgrade.** For example: alert me when a report that had a ‘Highly confidential’ sensitivity label is now classified as ‘Public’.

 > [!NOTE]
 > * The unique identifiers (Ids) of Power BI artifacts and sensitivity labels can be found using [Power BI REST APIs](/rest/api/power-bi/).
 See [Get datasets](/rest/api/power-bi/datasets/getdatasets) or [Get reports](/rest/api/power-bi/reports/getreports).